pyeve/eve/docs/features.rst

 Keep in mind that ``PATCH`` cannot remove a field, but only update existing values.
-Also, by default ``PATCH`` will normalize missing body fields that have defautl values defined in the schema.
+Also, by default ``PATCH`` will normalize missing body fields that have default values defined in the schema.
 Consider the schema above.
 If your ``PATCH`` has a body like this:

 ::